Back to top

 Brussels Sprouts

-The reason for the “ban” on Brussels Sprouts is that in order to wash and check them, all of the individual leaves have to be peeled off.
-This is perfectly effective at removing the bugs and would be acceptable, but most people want to eat/serve the Brussels Sprouts whole.
-Thus far, no one has been able to figure out any way to check the Brussels Sprouts whole and therefore we do not recommend them.
+The reason for the "ban" on Brussels sprouts is that to wash and check them, all the individual leaves must be peeled off.
+This is perfectly effective at removing the bugs and would be acceptable, but most people want to eat/serve the Brussels sprouts whole.
+Thus far, no one has been able to figure out any way to check the Brussels sprouts whole, and, therefore, we do not recommend them.
 However, the Rabbis at the cRc regularly investigate and consider new methods and information, and we would be happy to consider any ideas you might come up with.